dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

-This might seem like a pain, but this extra logic is the cost of safety - this code will be running within the kernel context, and needs to pass the verifier's pat-down, as `libbpf` improves.
+This might seem like a pain, but this extra logic is the cost of safety - this code will be running within the kernel context, and needs to pass the verifier's pat-down, as `libbpf` improves to make this sort of explicit proof of safety less necessary.

 ## Different signatures for USDT args